Kay-YOSHI/Pattern-Recognition/README.md

 # Pattern-Recognition

-This repository contains MATLAB files that implement the following machine learning algorithms by reference to the book "Pattern Classification (2nd Edition)" written by Duda, R. O., Hart, P. E. and Stork, D. G. (2000).
+This repository contains MATLAB (ver.
+R2018a) files that implement the following machine learning algorithms by reference to the book "Pattern Classification (2nd Edition)" written by Duda, R. O., Hart, P. E. and Stork, D. G. (2000).
-I use MATLAB R2018a.
+I manually coded rather than using machine learning related built-in functions to deepen understanding of each algorithm.

 1. Discriminant Functions (Ch.2.6)
 2. Nonparametric Density Estimation (Ch.4, Parzen windows and k-nearest neighbor estimation)